glennhenry/cs-notes/docs/computer-organization-and-architecture/06-cpu-design/cpu-design.md

 However, problems may happen during the pipeline process, these are called **hazards**.

-- **Structural Hazards** : Arise when multiple instructions require the same hardware resource simultaneously.
+- **Structural Hazards** : Also known as **resource hazard**, arise when multiple instructions require the same hardware resource simultaneously.
 It's when two instructions need to access the same functional unit or register simultaneously.
 - **Data Hazards** : Occur when an instruction depends on the result of a previous instruction that is not yet available.
 Data hazards can be further classified into three types : **read-after-write (RAW)**, **write-after-read (WAR)**, and **write-after-write (WAW)**.
 - **Control Hazards** : Arise due to conditional branches or jumps that affect the sequential execution of instructions.
 Control hazards occur when the outcome of a branch or jump instruction is not known in the early stages of the pipeline, causing a potential misprediction.
 For example, we didn't know that some expression returns false, yet we keep executing the branch that only needs to be executed when the expression returns true.